apache/arrow-site/_posts/2019-09-30-introducing-arrow-flight.md

-While using a general-purpose messaging library like gRPC has numerous specific benefits beyond the obvious ones (taking advantage of all the engineering that Google has done on the problem).
+While using a general-purpose messaging library like gRPC has numerous specific benefits beyond the obvious ones (taking advantage of all the engineering that Google has done on the problem), some work was needed to improve the performnace of transporting large datasets.
+Many kinds of gRPC users only deal with relatively small messages, for example.

-The best-supported way to use gRPC is to define services using an extended version of [Protocol Buffers][3] aka "Protobuf".
-A Protobuf plugin for gRPC generates a gRPC service that you can implement in your applications.
+The best-supported way to use gRPC is to define services in a [Protocol Buffers][3] (aka "Protobuf") `.proto` file.
+A Protobuf plugin for gRPC generates gRPC service stubs that you can use to implement in your applications.
 RPC commands and data messages are serialized using the [Protobuf wire format][4].
 Because we use "vanilla gRPC and Protocol Buffers", gRPC clients that are ignorant of the Arrow columnar format can still interact with Flight services and handle the Arrow data opaquely.

 The main data-related Protobuf type in Flight is called `FlightData`.
 Reading and writing Protobuf messages in general is not free, so we implemented some